arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 # Conclusion

 Working with typed errors in Kotlin with Arrow is a breeze.
 We can use the `Either` type to represent a value that can either be a success or a failure, and we can use the `Raise` DSL to raise typed errors without _wrappers_.
-Since all these functions, and builders are build on top of `Raise` they all meaninglessly work together, and we can mix and match them as we please.
+Since all these functions and builders are built on top of `Raise`, they all seamlessly work together, and we can mix and match them as we please.

 If you have any questions or feedback, please reach out to us on [Slack](https://slack-chats.kotlinlang.org/c/arrow) or [Github](https://github.com/arrow-kt/arrow/issues).